chris-etienne/hackathon/exercises/ex4-lagom.md

 ---
 ### Exercise

-In this exercise, you will build your first microservice using Lagom.
+In this exercise, you will build your first Lagom microservice, using an example from the Reactive Launch.

+This exercise is under development.
+We will notify you when it is available.

 ----
 ### Frequently asked questions